 Two recommendations are required for applicants to all programs.
-Recommendation forms should be recent and may be submitted directly by the recommender to the Admissions Office.
+Recommendation forms should be written within six (6) months of the application and should be submitted directly by the recommender to the Admissions Office.

-- · Applicants should not select family members or friends to provide recommendations; these will not be accepted. - Recommenders should be able to speak to an applicant's ability to be academically and professionally successful in their chosen field of study and as a graduate-level student. - Where possible, it is preferred that recommendations come from two different sources in the applicant's life.
-Applicants who have not attended school for several years should submit recommendations from persons who are familiar with them on any level of professional involvement, e.g. volunteer work, mentor, or other professional relationship. - Applicants are encouraged to request letters of recommendation as soon as they intend to apply for admission. - Failure to receive recommendations is the most common reason application decisions are delayed.
+- Applicants should not select family members or friends to provide recommendations; these will not be accepted. - Recommenders should be able to speak to an applicant's ability to be academically and professionally successful in their chosen field of study and as a graduate-level student. - Where possible, it is preferred that recommendations come from two different sources in the applicant's life.
+Applicants who have not attended school for several years should submit recommendations from persons who are familiar with them on any level of professional involvement (e.g. volunteer work, mentor, or other professional relationship). - Applicants are encouraged to request letters of recommendation as soon as they intend to apply for admission. - Failure to receive recommendations is the most common reason application decisions are delayed.